saltyorg/docs/docs/sandbox/apps/teslamate.md

 Once installation is finished, you will need to add the teslamate data source in grafana under connections.

-Host URL: postgres:5432 (or whatever port your postgres is running)
+Host URL: This is based upon the {{ teslamate_name }}-postgres variable.
+Default is teslamate-postgres:5432
 Table: teslamate

 Authentication for Postgres: '<https://docs.saltbox.dev/apps/postgres/?h=postgres>'